ahs502/key-file-storage/README.md

 ## Notes

 - **NOTE 1 :** Each key will map to a separate file (*using the key itself as its relative path*) so there is no need to load all the database file for any key access.
-Also, keys can be relative paths, e.g: `data.json`, `/my/key/01` or `any/other/relative/path/to/a/file`.
+Therefore, keys may be relative paths, e.g: `data.json`, `/my/key/01` or `any/other/relative/path/to/a/file`.

 - **NOTE 2 :** There is a built-in implemented **cache**, so accessing a certain key more than once won't require file-system level operations (off course with some active cache).

 ## Contribute

-The code is very simple and straightforward.
+The code is simple and straightforward.
 It would be nice if you had any suggestions or contribution on it or detected any bug or issue.

 + See the code on [GitHub.com](https://github.com/ahs502/key-file-storage)
 + Contact me by [my gmail address](ahs502@gmail.com)  *(Hessam A Shokravi)*